 3. Improve Search Engine Ranking

+There are multiple advantages of SEO.
 Search engines consider web accessibility when ranking sites.
 A website with highly accessible content ranks higher than sites with inaccessible content.

 - Title Tags